l-with/ansible-role-gitlab-runner-autoscaling/README.md

 # Ansible Role GitLab Runner Autoscaling

-Installs and registers a GitLab Runner with autoscaling via docker-machine
+Installs and registers a GitLab Runner with autoscaling via docker-machine and optionally a S3 cache and a docker registry proxy

 ## Role Variables

 ### `gitlab_runner_autoscaling_docker_machine_version`: `v0.16.2`

-version of docker-machine
+the version of docker-machine

 ### `gitlab_runner_autoscaling_docker_machine_driver_hetzner_version`: `3.3.0`

-version of docker-machine-driver-hetzner
+the version of docker-machine-driver-hetzner

 ### `gitlab_runner_autoscaling_args`

-arguments for gitlab-runner
+the arguments for gitlab-runner (except the arguments for s3 cache and registry proxy)

 ### `gitlab_runner_autoscaling_name`: `gitlab-runner-broker`